 While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked potential impacts.

-For decades, wellintended decisions were largely made by quickly identifying the best option.
+For decades, well-intended decisions were largely made by quickly identifying the best option.
 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.

-Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions can be very useful to avoid future problems.
+Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.